ankorez/unifi-okta-radius-eap-ttls/README.md

 Enter a password for the export and remember it for later.

 You need to set aside **radius.pfx** and **ca.cer** for the next steps.

-**radius.pfx** is signed by the CA and will be automatically accepted by all Macs that have the CA installed and trusted.

 **ca.cer** will be deployed to all Macs that need to connect to the Wi-Fi using the Okta RADIUS agent.
 It will validate the RADIUS server's certificate during the Wi-Fi connection.

-N'hésite pas à continuer à me donner des parties à traduire !
+**radius.pfx** is signed by the CA and will be automatically accepted by all Macs that have the CA installed and trusted.

 ## **3. Installation of the Okta RADIUS Agent**